 Vanilla growing project

 With coffee, the traditional crop for this region, bringing very poor returns, the Katoke Trust introduced vanilla to the impoverished farmers in this rural area as an additional crop.
+The idea was proposed by Francis Vella of Gymea.
 Although farmer uptake was slow at first, a rise in the global price has been an effective incentive to increase the number of farmers growing vanilla and bring better returns for needy families.

 Beginning in 2002 this project introduced vanilla growing to farmers with 22 demonstration plots at strategic locations along the lake side and field days for instruction.
 With hand pollination necessary and good care needed, vanilla is said to be the most labour intensive crop in the world.
 At first the price to the grower was $10 a kilo and there was interest in the crop with a good numbers of farmers planting.
 The international price dropped to as low as $3 a kilo and farmers were discouraged.
 In 2015 however, prices rose again to $10, and then to $20 in 2016 and to $40 a kilo in 2017!
 Those who persisted are now getting great reward and many are coming to our field days.